Posted on 21 February 2019, updated on 30 January 2023.

 A container is close to a VM.
-While a VM is entirely a new machine (from a software view) build on a physical machine, a container doesn’t have all the component a machine usually has.
+While a VM is entirely a new machine (from a software view) build on a physical machine, a container doesn’t have all the components a machine usually has.
 To be more precise, it doesn’t have a whole OS, but only what it needs to run its applications.
 It is built from an image, which corresponds to its configuration.

 These few commands are in my mind the first you need to know when using Docker.